ikelaiah/free-pascal-snippets/README.md

 - **UnitStructure**.
 Structure of a Unit file.
 - **SimpleProgramWithUnit**.
 An example of creating and using a unit file.

+### Hello World

+- **HelloWorldSimple**.
+An example of a Hello World program.
+- **HelloWorldPause**.
+An example of a Hello World program and pause console at the end.
+- **HelloWorldAlt**.
+An example of a Hello World program with more readable directives.

  ### Command Line Arguments

 All about parsing command line arguments and options.